A Beautiful Mind (film): Plot

+Nash falls in love with a student, Alicia Larde, and they eventually marry.
+After a shootout between Parcher and Soviet agents, Nash tries to quit his assignment but is forced to continue.
+While delivering a guest lecture at Harvard University, Nash believes Soviet agents are pursuing him and is forcibly sedated.
+He awakens to a psychiatric facility under the care of Dr. Rosen.

-Dr. Rosen tells Alicia that Nash has schizophrenia and that Charles, Marcee, and Parcher exist only in his imagination.
-Alicia backs up the doctor, telling Nash that no "William Parcher" is in the Defense Department and takes out the unopened documents he delivered to the secret mailbox.
+Dr. Rosen tells Alicia that Nash has schizophrenia and that Charles, Marcee (niece of Charles), and Parcher exist only in his imagination.
+Alicia, Sol and Bender investigate her husband's study, which shows various news and magazine clippings.
+Alicia uncovers the stack of unopened "classified documents" from the drop point and brings them to Nash, revealing the truth of his assignment.
+Overcome with shock, Nash slices his arm open to uncover the diode, which doesn't exist.
 Nash is given a course of insulin shock therapy and eventually released.
-Frustrated with the side effects of his antipsychotic medication, he secretly stops taking it and starts seeing Parcher and Charles again.
+Frustrated with the side effects of his antipsychotic medication, he secretly stops taking it.
+He encounters Parcher, who urges him to continue his assignment in a shed near his home.

-In 1956, Alicia discovers Nash has resumed his "assignment" in a shed near their home.
-Realizing he has relapsed, Alicia rushes to the house to find Nash had left their infant son in the running bathtub, believing "Charles" was watching the baby.
-Alicia calls Dr. Rosen, but Nash accidentally knocks her and the baby to the ground, believing he's fighting Parcher.

-As Alicia flees with the baby, Nash fights with his visions and realizes that all of them have looked the same ever since he saw them.
-He stops Alicia's car and tells her he realizes that "Marcee" isn't real because she doesn't age, finally accepting that Parcher and other figures are hallucinations.
-Against Dr. Rosen's advice, Nash chooses not to restart his medication, believing he can deal with his symptoms himself, and Alicia decides to stay and support him.
+In 1956, Alicia discovers Nash has relapsed and rushes home.
+She finds that Nash had left their infant son in the running bathtub, convinced "Charles" was watching the baby.
+Alicia calls Dr. Rosen, but Nash accidentally hits her and the baby, believing he's saving them from Parcher.
+As Alicia flees with the baby, Nash realizes that all of them have looked the same ever since he first encountered them, in particular that "Marcee" has always remained a young girl, and concludes they must be hallucinations.
+Against Dr. Rosen's advice, Nash chooses not to be hospitalized again, believing he can deal with his symptoms himself with Alicia's support.

 Nash returns to Princeton, approaching his old rival Hansen, now head of the mathematics department, who allows him to work out of the library and audit classes.
 Over the next two decades, Nash learns to ignore his hallucinations and, by the late 1970s, is allowed to teach again.

-In 1994, Nash is awarded the Nobel Memorial Prize in Economic Sciences for his revolutionary work on game theory, and is honored by his fellow professors.
-At the ceremony, he dedicates the prize to his wife.
-As Nash, Alicia, and their son leave the auditorium in Stockholm, Nash sees Charles, Marcee, and Parcher watching him, but merely glances at them before departing.
+In 1994, Nash is awarded the Nobel Memorial Prize in Economic Sciences for his work on game theory and is honored by his fellow professors.
+At the Stockholm ceremony, he dedicates the prize to his wife.
+Nash reencounters Charles, Marcee, and Parcher after the ceremony, but ignores them as he, Alicia, and their son leave.